samiulengineer/road_segmentation/README.md

 ## **Introduction**

 Road segmentation is crucial for autonomous driving and sophisticated driver assistance systems to comprehend the driving environment.
 Recent years have seen significant advancements in road segmentation thanks to the advent of deep learning.
 Inaccurate road boundaries and lighting fluctuations like shadows and overexposed zones are still issues.
-In this paper, we focus on the topic of visual road classification, in which we are given a picture and asked to label each pixel as containing either a road or a non-road.
-We tackle this task using FapNet, a recently suggested convolutional neural network architecture.
+In this project, we focus on the topic of visual road classification, in which we are given a picture and asked to label each pixel as containing either a road or a non-road.
+We tackle this task using FAPNET, a recently suggested convolutional neural network architecture.
 To improve its performance, the proposed approach makes use of a NAP augmentation module.
 The experimental results show that the suggested method achieves higher segmentation accuracy than the state-of-the-art methods on the KITTI road detection benchmark datasets.

 ## **Dataset**